intershop/devenv-4-iom/doc/03_operations.md

 ## <a name="create_cluster"/>Create Whole IOM Cluster

-_Cluster_ in context of _devenv-4-iom_ does not mean anset of scalable IOM servers, instead of it, it means all the infrastructure and services that are required to a single IOM server for development purposes.
+_Cluster_ in context of _devenv-4-iom_ does not mean a set of scalable IOM servers.
+Instead of it, it means all the infrastructure and services that are required to run a single IOM server for development purposes.

 The creation of a whole IOM cluster consists of these steps: